Addepar/ember-table/README.md

 Ember Table uses [ember-cli-addon-docs](https://github.com/ember-learn/ember-cli-addon-docs) for its documentation.
 To run the docs locally, clone the repo, run `yarn && yarn start` and then navigate to `http://localhost:4200/docs`.

-## Known Issues with Ember 3.13+

-Ember 3.13 shipped with a change to the internal property change tracking system, which has caused a few issues with Ember Table:

-  * Issue [#775](https://github.com/Addepar/ember-table/issues/775): Column reordering is very slow (due to many sync observers firing).
-Workaround: Opt in to async observers.
-  * Issue [#776](https://github.com/Addepar/ember-table/issues/776): Column definitions that are plain JavaScript arrays will not reorder.
-Workaround: Wrap column definitions in `Ember.A()`

-New issues that arise will be given the [ember-3.13 label](https://github.com/Addepar/ember-table/labels/ember-3.13).

 ## Usage

 To use `Ember Table`, you need to create `columns` and `rows` dataset.